 A gallstone stuck in the cystic duct, a tube that carries bile from the gallbladder, is most often the cause of sudden (acute) cholecystitis.
 The gallstone blocks fluid from passing out of the gallbladder.
 This results in an irritated and swollen gallbladder.
 Infection or trauma, such as an injury from a car accident, can also cause cholecystitis.

 Acute acalculous cholecystitis, though rare, is most often seen in critically ill people in hospital intensive care units.
 In these cases, there are no gallstones.
-Complications from another severe illness, such as HIV or diabetes, cause the swelling.
+Problems from another severe illness, such as heart disease, diabetes, or an impaired immune system, cause the swelling.